Subbeh/arch_bootstrap/README.md

 ```
 1. Tag
 - P: packages are from official repository
-- A: packages are from user repository (AUR)
+- A: packages are from user repository (AUR) and are installed using `yay`
 2. Name
 - Package name(s) to install, separated by a space
 3. Command name